- Latitude and Longitude references Poole Bay, where P9427 was discovered

 - 44mm diameter 316L stainless steel vapour blasted

 - Match machined, black PVD, 316L stainless steel DSL lugs

 - Black PVD, 316L stainless back with exhibition sapphire crystal window displaying laser engraved P9427 merlin engine disc from the plane

-- Matt silver finished screw crown, modelled on the joystick gun platform fire button.
+- Brass finished screw crown, modelled on the joystick gun platform fire button.
 316L stainless steel with triple seal technology

 - Front: custom double domed sapphire glass with blue AR coating on the internal surface